 MODE DESCRIPTION

 Output voltage of the generator.

 1 Voltage (V) Example: 120 volts

-Output frequency in hertz.
+Output freq juency in hertz.

 2 Frequency (H) Example: 60.0 hertz

-Run time of the generator for the current session
+Run time of the generator for the current session ator for the current session

-3 Run Time (R) Example: 6 hours R E. D. S.
+3 Run Time (R) Example: 6 hours R E. D &

 Total run time of the generator since first operation

 4 Total Run Time Example: 16 hours